pipecat-ai/pipecat-ai.github.io/docs/api-reference/transports/daily-transport.md

 ### A bit more about VAD

 The `DailyTransport` can use the VAD support built into the WebRTC library with no additional dependencies.
 However, we recommend installing the optional `silero` dependency if your platform supports it.
 This is an AI VAD library powered by Torch, and it's generally a bit better at distinguising talking from background noise.
-Daily AI will automatically use Silero VAD if you've installed the dependencies.
+Pipecat will automatically use Silero VAD if you've installed the dependencies.

 ## Event Handlers